mindsphere/mindconnect-nodejs/README.md

 ![CLI](images/cockpit.png)

-Once configred you can press CTRL + C to stop the configuration server and start using the CLI.
+Once configured you can press CTRL + C to stop the configuration server and start using the CLI.
 Remember the passkey you have created as you will be using it with almost all CLI commands.

 ### Using CLI

 The CLI can be used to create starter projects, upload timeseries, events and files, read agent diagnostics etc.
-The CLI commands should only be used **in secure enviroments!** (e.g on your working station, not on the agents).
+The CLI commands should only be used **in secure environments!** (e.g on your working station, not on the agents).

 Here is an overview of CLI commands: